samssausages/plex_scripts/README.md

 2. plex_monitor.sh - Used to query the log file and notify Plex to scan folders found in the log.
 Put this script on a CRON shedule.
 I.e. every 10 minutes.

 Limitations:
 - only handles 1 library at a time.
 But you can run more than one script.
+I suggest seperate log files, if you do.

 Todo:
 - Improve Error Handling